FLL Team & Coach

 The tasks of an FLL Coach are numerous.
 What are the crucial todos during the preparation and within the FLL Season?
 Please find a fact sheet with many important tasks to check.

-Requirements for registration are summed up: an FLL Team with 3 to 10 members bewteen 9 and 16, an adult FLL Coach, an LMS Robot Set, funding for FLL Registration fee and Challenge set.
-The online registration für the tournament season FLL 2017/18 is going to start on April 10th, 2017 and will end on October 13th, 2017.
-FLL Coaches have to go through a two-stage registration process on the FLL Coach-Login website:
+Requirements for registration are summed up: an FLL Team with 2 to 10 members at the age between 9 and 16, an adult FLL Coach, an LMS Robot Set, funding for FLL Registration fee and Challenge set.
+See also the info graphic.

 The conditions of the competition can be found in the subscription form for team registration and can be read here.